 A new station has been built in Kenilworth to provide a much-needed rail service for the town's 25,000 population.
 It is on the site of the old Kenilworth station (closed in 1965) and is served initially by an hourly diesel shuttle service running between Leamington Spa and Coventry.
-It is anticipated that a direct electric service to Birmingham will be added in the future.

 This project is the second phase of a larger scheme, known as NUCKLE (Nuneaton, Coventry, Kenilworth, Leamington Spa).
 NUCKLE is a programme of strategic rail upgrades to reduce traffic congestion and support the economy of the Leamington Spa to Nuneaton corridor.
 The first phase of NUCKLE delivered new stations at Coventry Arena and Bermuda Park.